kezouke/ReProcess/README.md

-# Code Dependency Grapher README
+# ReProcess README

-## Release Verison
+## Release Version
-#`0.1`
+# `0.2`

 ## Introduction
-The Code Dependency Grapher is a tool designed to manage dependencies within code repositories.
-This document provides instructions on how to set up and use the current version of the Code Dependency Grapher.
+ReProcess is a tool designed to manage dependencies within code repositories.
+This document provides instructions on how to set up and use the current version of ReProcess.

 ## Installation Steps
-1. **Clone the Repository**: Begin by cloning the Code Dependency Grapher repository to your local machine.
+1. **Clone the Repository**: Begin by cloning the ReProcess repository to your local machine.

    ```bash
    git clone https://github.com/kezouke/TestGena